guptasourabh744/Trees-codes/README.md

 Construct binary tree from given Preorder and postorder , Vertical order traversal again,
 Boundary traversal,
+Print all nodes at distance k,
 Minimum time to burn entire tree,
 Some questions from lecture 65 babbar,

 Questions left from BST->